NiklasEi/www-nikl-me/blog/2023/bevy_ecs_as_data_layer_in_leptos_ssg.md

 title: "Bevy ECS as a data layer for static site generation with Leptos"
 date: 2024-01-06
 category: code
 summary: "Bevy ECS works well as the backbone for games.
-It enables APIs in Bevy that I think would be awesome to have in the data layer of a static site generator.
-Why not try it out."
+It enables APIs in Bevy that I think would be awesome to have in the data layer of a static site generator."
 tags:
 - rust
 - bevy